FluidPlay/s3o-Blender-plugins-2022/README.md

 	1. "Selection Only" - exports a single selected object in the scene.
 Currently it won't export the children hierarchy.
 	2. "Apply Modifiers" - applies any object modifiers present in the scene, like 'mirror' or 'array'.
 	3. "Convert quads to triangles" - what the name says.
+	4. "Remove name-clash suffixes" - Redundant Blender object names like "wing.001" will be exported as "wing"

 ![Export](docs/4.png)